my1396/Econ-Study/_posts/2024-04-10-CorollaManual.md

 **Car Key**

 Replace the battery with a new one if it is depleted.
-As the key may be damaged if the following procedure is not performed properly, it is rec- ommended that key battery replacement be performed by any authorized Toyota retailer or Toyota authorized repairer, or any reliable repairer.
+As the key may be damaged if the following procedure is not performed properly, it is recommended that key battery replacement be performed by any authorized Toyota retailer or Toyota authorized repairer, or any reliable repairer.